arkadiraf/OpenScad-Designs/README.md

       which ties the whole cage into one strong print.
     </td>
     <td valign="top">
-      The Grand Chaotic Tree grown for the 80 × 130 mm glass, with its own wild layout.
-The trunk, its buttresses and the roots are one skin, and the roots and limbs grow out of it with the same bark, so there are no seams at the joins.
+      A 27 cm tree for the 80 × 130 mm glass, with a wild layout of its own: the trunk splits into 3 limbs, then 7 branches, then 13, and the glass stands on the three limbs with no floor under it.
+The first design where the trunk, its buttresses and the roots are one skin, so the roots and limbs grow out of it wearing the same bark and the joins do not show.
     </td>
   </tr>
   <tr>